kyawkhaung/flight-price-prediction/README.md

 <b>Additional_Info:</b> Additional information about the flight Price: The price of the ticket

 ### Motivation
 I bet that everyone is wondering about next vacation - how to spend your money.
-My family is always having conversation on when and where our next vacation should be. we may have different ideas about where to go for family vacatiion, we all have agreed that ticket price will outrageouly be expensive to recover their financial loss from this hibernating period in covid-19.
-My curiosity of flight ticket price lead me to work on this project to find out what the price would be when we will no longer have to worry about covid-19 and travel restriction is no longer imposed at everywhere.
+My family is always having conversation on when and where our next vacation should be.
+We may have different ideas about where to go for family vacatiion, but we all have agreed that ticket price will outrageouly be expensive because airlines will definitely recover their financial loss from this hibernating period in covid-19.
+My curiosity of flight ticket price lead me to work on this project to find out what the price would be when we will no longer have to worry about covid-19 and travel restriction will no longer imposed.
 Of course, ticket price prediction may not make sense if you are ouside India although I hope that you may have appreciation on how powerful machine learning models are to perform such a task.

 ### Libraries used in the project
 1. Jupyter